digitallyinduced/ihp/Guide/your-first-project.markdown

 <div>{get #body post}</div>
 ```

 Open the view to check that it's working.
 If everything is fine, you will see something like `5 minutes ago` below the title.
-The `timeAgo` helper uses a bit of javascript to automatically displays the given timestamp in the current time zone and in a relative format.
+The `timeAgo` helper uses a bit of JavaScript to automatically display the given timestamp in the current time zone and in a relative format.
 In case you want to show the absolute time (like `10.6.2019, 15:58 Uhr`), just use `dateTime` instead of `timeAgo`.

 ![Schema Designer created at view](images/first-project/created_at_view.png)

 ### Markdown

 Right now our posts can only be plain text.
-Let's make it more powerful by adding support for markdown.
+Let's make it more powerful by adding support for Markdown.

 #### Adding a Markdown Library

-To deal with markdown, instead of implementing our own markdown parser, let's just use an existing package.
-There's the excellt `mmark` package we can use.
+To deal with Markdown, instead of implementing our own Markdown parser, let's just use an existing package.
+There's the excellent `mmark` package we can use.

 To install this package, open the `default.nix` file and append `mmark` to the `haskellDeps` list.
 The file will now look like this: